Wycers/Codelib/CS302/lab3/index.md

 What is job?
 And what is the difference between process and job?

-- A job is a unit of work or unit of execution.
+A job is a unit of work or unit of execution.
 A component of a job (as a unit of work) is called a task or a step (if sequential, as in a job stream).
 As a unit of execution, a job may be concretely identified with a single process, which may in turn have subprocesses (child processes; the process corresponding to the job being the parent process) which perform the tasks or steps that comprise the work of the job; or with a process group; or with an abstract reference to a process or process group, as in Unix job control.

 ## Question 3

 What are the differences between job scheduling and process scheduling?

-A job can include multiple processes.
+- Job scheduling is to select jobs from external job backup queues to be transferred to memory according to certain principles, allocate resources to them, create corresponding processes, and enter the ready queue.
+- Process scheduling is to select a process from the ready queue and assign a processor to it according to some strategy or method.

 ## Question 4